Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/5 CEO network.md

 3. write down every calculation into a file named by Lexis ID

 ### Get Tract and Block ID
-1.  **Restricting search range** can save a lot of time.
+1.  **Restricting the search range** can save a lot of time.
 For **Tract_ID**, label geodata into different state names and then for each address only search in its state's tract data.
 Similarly, search each block based on Tract_ID.
 2. **Alternative way**: Just crawl from the census geocoder website, it's easy but slow for big data